 - Ideal: ribs are easy to feel under a thin fat layer.

-- Obese: ribs feel “buried,” and you mostly feel soft padding.
+- Obese: ribs feel buried under padding.

 B) Waist + tummy checks